Fadely History, Family Crest & Coats of Arms

 The surname Fadely was first found in Yorkshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1208 when Nisant Fadmore held lands.

-Important Dates for the Fadely family
+Early History of the Fadely family

 This web page shows only a small excerpt of our Fadely research.
 Another 76 words (5 lines of text) covering the years 1455 and 1487 are included under the topic Early Fadely History in all our PDF Extended History products and printed products wherever possible.